-In summer and fall 2017, NCATS issued 10 Bench-to-Clinic awards.
-The funded pre-clinical projects are serving as “use cases” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
+In summer and fall 2017, NCATS issued 10 Therapeutic/Indication Pairing projects.
+The funded preclinical projects are serving as “use cases” to demonstrate the utility of an independent crowdsourcing effort or a computational algorithm to predict new therapeutic uses of an existing drug or biologic.
 View the projects below:

 - Computational Repurposing of Chemotherapies for Pulmonary Hypertension

 - Preclinical Evaluation of Vorinostat in Alopecia Areata

 - Preclinical Testing of a Novel Therapeutic for Nonalcoholic Steatohepatitis

 - Repurposing Pyronaridine as a Treatment for Chagas Disease

 - Single-Cell-Driven Drug Repositioning Approaches to Target Inflammation in Atherosclerosis